Puebla: Music

+Rockercoatl, a contemporary musical group based in Puebla, gained notice for performing exclusively in Nahuatl.

 Media

 Newspapers of Puebla include: El Heraldo de Puebla, El Mundo de Tehuacán, El Sol de Puebla, Esto de Puebla, La Jornada de Oriente, La Opinión Universitaria, La Opinión, Diario de la Mañana, Metro de Puebla, Momento Diario, Puebla sin Fronteras, Síntesis de Bolsillo Puebla, and Síntesis, El Periódico de Puebla.

 Education

 Puebla is ranked second in higher education in Mexico with 57 technological colleges and 110 research centers.
 It ranks fourth in the number of universities and colleges in the nation.
 It is home to very prestigious institutions such as Benemérita Universidad Autónoma de Puebla (BUAP) is the oldest and largest university in Puebla founded on 15 April 1587, Tecnológico de Monterrey, Campus Puebla, and Universidad de las Americas-Puebla, which has substantial ties to the United States, such as being accredited by the Southern Association of Colleges and Schools and numerous student exchange programs.
 It has also received substantial economic assistance from the U.S. Agency for International Development.
 Much of the school's setup mimics that of U.S. universities, including student dormitories.

 Instituto Tecnológico de Puebla was founded in 1972, Universidad Popular Autónoma del Estado de Puebla (UPAEP) was founded in 1973, and Universidad Iberoamericana Puebla founded in 1983.
 They were also created to fill a need for higher education of a growing local economy.

-Puebla city has the highest education in the State, but the average of the rest of the population of the state over the age of 15 has finished the first year of middle school with an average number of years in school at 7.4.
+Puebla City has the highest education in the State, but the average of the rest of the population of the state over the age of 15 has finished the first year of middle school with an average number of years in school at 7.4.
 This is under the national average of 8.1.
 Of every 100 over age 15, 12 have not gone to school at all, 17 have left school before the end of primary, 21 finish primary, 3 start, but do not finish middle school, 19 finish middle school, 5 begin but do not finish high school, 8 obtain a bachelor's degree and 1 has an advanced degree.
 There are 441, 699 illiterate people, or 13%, according to INEGI, above the national average of eight percent.